-Quality photos will show the customer all of the key features about your product.
+Quality photos will show the customer all of the key features of your product.
 They will also allow the customer to imagine having this product in her life.

-For example, Vitamix, a brand that sells professional grade blenders, uses quality images and videos on their product pages to help make the sell.
+For example, Vitamix, a brand that sells professional-grade blenders, uses quality images and videos on its product pages to help make the sale.

 Rather than telling you about the engine or the capacity of the blender, they show you a picture of a blender filled with food items as well as an inspiring video about the motor.